adamehler/CS178_Project1/README.md

 * Protected against free, potentially erroneous inputs
 * Able to view list of cities and characteristics thereof for users

+### Data Used
+This project utilizes a world dataset which contains three tables: city, country, countrylanguage

 ### Tools necessary
 This project required the use of an AWS EC2 instance, a DynamoDB table, and an RDS instance.